FrEeMiKi/tail/README.md

 # tail
 Simple Linux Tail program implementation in c

-Options:
+# Options:
 -n number
 +number
 -c number | -number | +number

-How to use it:
+# How to use it:
 ./tail [Options] [file]

-# The function was made only for personal use, so it may contain bugs
+# The function was made only for personal use so it may contain bugs